spikehq/docs.spike.sh/alerts/mobile-app-alerts.md

 ## Critical alerts

-For iOS users, Spike's mobile app offers the option to receive Critical notifications (partnered with Apple) for critical incidents or for all incidents.
-This feature ensures that you never miss an important notification, even if your device is on Do Not Disturb mode.
-You can find this setting within the app under notification preferences.
+**For iOS users only**, Spike's mobile app offers the option to receive Critical notifications (partnered with Apple) for critical incidents or for all incidents.
+This ensures that you never miss an important notification, even if your device is on Do Not Disturb mode.
+Visit settings on your app to configure further.

 {% hint style="info" %}
 Critical notifications make sound even when your iPhone is muted